Gabi-Gindoff/PITA-repository/README.md

 - Integration with IT Department database
 - Guide users through solving technological issues
 - Interactive & easy to use interface

+## Use Cases
+1. Resource for IT student workers when presented with questions beyond their technical knowledge
+2. IT admins to determine if more training is necessary
+3. Removing outdated data from the IT department database
+4. Adding new information to the IT department database
+5. IT department to keep track of common technical issues
+6. Authenticating user IT admin

 ## Ideas